 If you received a traffic ticket in Ontario, you may want to file for a disclosure request.

-Traffic defence lawyers play a pivotal role in the disclosure reques process – they allow the defendant to understand the charges against them and prepare an effective defence.
+Traffic defence lawyers and paralegals play a pivotal role in the disclosure request process, helping the defendant understand the charges against them and prepare an effective defence.
 For instance, by reviewing the officer’s notes, the defendant may uncover inconsistencies or errors that could be used to challenge the traffic ticket offence.

-In this blog, we will explain when to request disclosure, what to request, and how to go about the process in Ontario.
+In this blog, we will explain when to request a disclosure, what to request, and how to proceed with the process in Ontario.

 What Is Disclosure For A Traffic Ticket?